 If you need to stop in an emergency the “set-up” and “squeeze” technique is still applicable, however in this situation the front brake should be supplying about 90% of the braking effort and the rear brake only about 10%.

 The most important aspect of riding a motorcycle is looking ahead.
 Being able to look ahead, being able to notice what’s important, is a vital element of motorcycle riding.

 It would seem that that’s something everybody is capable of, but you will notice that there is much to learn about looking ahead.

-You ride towards where you look, so to learn cornering well, you will have to look in the right direction.
+You ride towards where you look, so to learn to corner well, you will have to look in the right direction.
 On traffic, you will have to “learn to notice far more” than you usually see.

 Whether safety or speed appeals most to you, you will have to work on your looking skills.
 What’s there to see?
-How can you practise your capabilities?
+How can you practice your capabilities?

 RIDERS SHOULD NOT STAY IN THE OVERTAKING LANE

 Motorcycle riders should use the driving lane (left-hand lane) and only use the overtaking lane (right-hand lane) when overtaking single vehicles or other slower moving traffic.
 Riders should not stay in the overtaking lane for longer than is necessary and once the single-vehicle overtake is complete, they should move back to the left-hand lane.